gr-blog/gregros.dev/posts/web/04/every-way-to-make-a-synthetic-iframe.post.md

 ---
-title: "Every way to make a synthetic iframe: an overview"
+title: "How can you make a synthetic iframe?"
 description: ""
 published: "2025-01-01"
-updated: "2025-07-20"
+updated: "2025-07-21"
 figure: synthetic-iframe-decision-tree

 ---